Code-Bleach/Code-Bleach/README.md

-- 👋 Hi, I’m Samuel Otoo.
-My friends and family mostly call me Parable
+- 👋 Hi, welcome to
-- 💼 I am the founder of CodeBleach - IT Experts
+- 🏢 CodeBleach - IT Experts
-- 🖥️🌐 I am a Systems and Network Administrator
+- 🖥️🌐 We're Systems and Network Engineers/ Administrator
-- 👀 I’m also interested in programming
+- 👀 Looking for Software Developers
-- 👨🏾‍💻 I'm into web and desktop application development as well
+- 👨🏾‍💻 We offer the best web, mobile and desktop application and designs
-- 🌱 I’m currently learning flutter programming for mobile app development
+- 🌱 Let's grow your business together with the best in technology
+- 💼 We offer businesses the best I.T solution
-- 💞️ I’m looking to collaborate and be spired by you
+- 💞️ We look forward to collaborate and be spired by you

-[Contact me..]
+[Contact us..]
 - 📞 +233551999486
 - 📫 code.bleachx@gmail.com
 - 📬 samuelotoo56@yahoo.com